JL-Young/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 # Setting an SSH Key

 The program, _SSH-keygen_, creates a pair of files, one private stored in the client and one public in the server.
-This pair of files can be usedin place of a password.
+This pair of files can be used in place of a password.
 Follow this example walkthrough:

 - Replace 'JYoung' with the username on your computer
 - Leave the passphrase empty